 Under very limited circumstances, the award can be overturned in court.
-Please review Rule 37 and 38 of the Minnesota Rules of No-Fault Arbitration Procedures.
+Please review Rule 37 and 38 of the Arbitration Rules.
 If you choose to challenge the award in court, please note that this is a separate process and the AAA is not involved in your court case.